Ellidiss/aadl-ellidiss/README.md

 ![Navigation](assets/symbols.webp)

-A command named `Create Prolog statements from AADL source` will create Prolog statements for the current AADL document.
+A command named `AADL: Create Prolog statements from source` will create Prolog statements for the current AADL document.
 These statements are compatible with [AADLInspector](https://www.ellidiss.com/products/aadl-inspector/#1602496553568-50349c49-b4ce1b55-4004).

+The command `AADL: Split file into one file for each package (OSATE compabitility)` split openned file into one file for each package.

 ## Extension Settings